WHY VISIT THE UNITED ARAB EMIRATES

-- Dubai summer surprises: The most important exceptional event which attracts the big facilities hosted by Dubai and attracts visitors from UAE and abroad.
+- Dubai summer surprises: The most important exceptional event which attracts the big facilities hosted by Dubai and attracts visitors from the UAE and abroad.

-- Sharjah lights festival: An international festival which relies on drawing-using-light where light and music meet in a unique harmony to draw a creative show on the Islamic style unique buildings that distinguish Sharjah.
+- Sharjah lights festival: An international festival that relies on drawing-using-light where light and music meet in a unique harmony to draw a creative show on the Islamic style unique buildings that distinguish Sharjah.

-- Fujairah shopping festival: Fujairah shopping festival aims at leading the tourism, economical, cultural and social tourism face of the Emirate of Fujairah and to make it a tourism investment center in the region.
+- Fujairah shopping festival: Fujairah shopping festival aims at leading the tourism, economical, cultural, and social tourism face of the Emirate of Fujairah and to make it a tourism investment center in the region.

 - Ajman shopping festival: A recreational and cultural demonstration attracts many visitors.
 The festival introduces several religious and cultural competitions which add glory to the festival.

 - RAK Arabian camel festival: Camel racing is considered the most popular pan-gulf region sport and particularly in the UAE.
 RAK festival attracts many of this traditional Arabian sport.
 It is considered one of the top festivals hosted by RAK every year.